-The processes in this paper are limited to cases when both fluids are of the same nature, incompressible and the flow is subsonic.
+The processes in this paper are limited to cases in which both fluids are of the same nature and incompressible, and the flow is subsonic.
 This limitation has no significant effect on the planned essential assessments of the thermodynamic analysis of devices (balance equations and graphical representation) as well as the comparison of processes that take place therein and the efficiency thereof.

 The thermodynamic statement, when and how much the device with the energy transformation through mechanical work is more efficient than another device, in which the kinetic energy is directly transferred between the two streams, is the interest of this work.
-This statement will be proven on the basis of equivalent thermodynamic models for both devices.
-Proposition of such balanced minuteness models is important part of the study presented.
+This statement will be proven based on equivalent thermodynamic models for both devices.
+The proposition of such balanced minuteness models is an important part of this study.